LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Bree-Hobbit.md

 ## Behavior

 Hobbits are passive mobs and will not fight the player unless attacked.
 They will flee from Orcs, Wargs, or when attacked by other mobs.
+Upon killing a Bree-Hobbit, you will be bestowed the advancement **"Bree-hobbit Slayer"**

 ## Hiring